 If these forces prevail, Ohio will be stuck in the past.
 But there is a path forward.

 The Ohio Environmental Council will lead the way.

 We are the organization for the times.
 The OEC offers pragmatic solutions to achieve results.
 We works within broad coalitions, not divisive partisanship, to unify those with a shared interest.
 We hold polluters accountable in court while working with communities and companies that want to invest in a cleaner, more sustainable direction.
 And we bring deep policy and legal expertise to all our work.

 Ohio has already begun the shift away from fossil fuels that pollute the air and drive up medical and utility bills.
 To usher in the clean energy future, the OEC will work with our partners to call on decision-makers to design ambitious plans for reducing carbon pollution from power plants, methane pollution from oil and gas wells, and for supporting dislocated communities in transition.

 We will celebrate leaders who stand up for the public interest, and work with utilities and businesses willing to move swiftly towards clean energy solutions.
 And we will shine a spotlight on leaders who stand outside the mainstream consensus on climate change and side with dirty industries.

 Clean water, healthy lands, and fresh air are essential to life.
 The OEC will build and work with a groundswell of partners to tackle the root causes of toxic algal blooms, degraded water quality, and habitat loss.
 The OEC will convene a united, influential front calling for reduced farm-field runoff and investments to free Ohio’s waterways of toxic algae.
-We will also call on decision makers to increase the amount of state forest land that is protected from commercial and industrial development by 50 percent.
+We will also fight to keep oil and gas development out of our state, federal, and local public lands.

 Learn about the OEC’s 5-year plan and how we plan to accomplish it below.